ComeOnGetMe/claude-artifacts-data-vis-app/docs/architecture.md

    The PydanticAI framework ensures the agent provides a valid SQL string before the tool executes.

-### Alternative: Separate Endpoints (For Development/Testing)

-For development, you may want separate endpoints:

-- `/query-understanding`: Pure SQL translation (no execution)
-- `/generate-ui`: Pure UI code generation (no data fetching)

-These are useful for:

-- Testing individual components
-- Debugging SQL generation separately
-- Iterative development

-**But in production**, the unified `/chat` endpoint with tool-calling is recommended because:

-- Agent can adapt based on actual data results
-- More efficient (single LLM orchestration)
-- Better error handling (agent can retry with corrected SQL)

 ### Example Workflow:

 **User Prompt:** "Show me sales by region for Q1 2024"